 The Mother’s Day holiday is one of the the hardest holidays to process for a woman going through infertility.
-The woman going through infertility cringes when hearing those words, and winces looking at the calendar knowing it’s coming.
-It’s the vacancy Mother’s day represents, that is the hardest.
-The vacancy she doesn’t want anyone to know about.
-The vacancy she doesn’t want to feel desperate about, or cling too, the vacancy she is unsure will ever be filled.
+The woman going through infertility cringes when hearing those words, and winces looking at the calendar knowing the Mother’s Day holiday is coming.
+It’s the vacancy Mother’s day represents, that’s the hardest part.
+She doesn’t want anyone to know it’s the vacancy that is the most deafening.
+It’s the vacancy she doesn’t want to feel desperate about, or cling too.
+The vacancy she is unsure will never be filled.
 This vacancy is deep, in her heart and soul.
 It’s a vacancy that only a child of her own can fill.

-We’ve planned everything in our lives, we are succinct, we are purposeful, we are determined, but this… this alludes us… it alludes us into our depths.
+We’ve planned everything in our lives.
+We are succinct.
+We are purposeful.
+We are determined.
+But this… this alludes us… it alludes us into our depths.
 It’s confusing, confounding and heart breaking.
-We started out so hope–filled, so hopeful, and the procedures, loss of connection to our bodies, the miscarriages, and loss of time have all but sucked every last bit of hope out of us.
+We started out so hope–filled.
+So hopeful.
+And the procedures, loss of connection to our bodies, the miscarriages, and loss of time have all but sucked every last bit of hope out of us.

 It feels like we’ve forgotten how to bring joy back into our lives some days.

 Our hearts are empty on Mother’s day.
 It feels like our spirit has deserted us.
 Our bodies feel broken.
 It’s not that we don’t want to celebrate the Mother’s in our lives today.
 It’s that we don’t really know how.
 We are overwhelmed.
 Grief consumes us.
 This day represents the vacancy we can not for the life of us figure out how to fill.
 This day represents our loss.
 This day represents everything in us that’s broken.